andrewringler/git-annex-turtle/developer-notes.md

  * don’t do command requests for folders still scanning? or at least figure out how to handle them well, also don’t enable context menus until folders done scanning, or figure out how to handle them quickly :)
  * how can we get more control over how and when Finder Sync is actually launched?, do we actually need to restart Finder when installing extension, this kills and reloads all finder windows…
  * how do we track changes in the numcopies settings from the terminal? changing numcopies in git annex will update numcopies.log in the git-annex branch, so we can detect that, but users can add per file, per path numcopies settings anywhere in the repo in a gitattributes file https://git-annex.branchable.com/copies/, https://git-scm.com/docs/gitattributes
+ * partially empty icons are hard to read, possibly switching from horizontally filled to diagonally filled would fix this.

 ## New Features, yes
  * let user view/set git and git-annex binary paths from GUI